Cleveland Guardians: Cincinnati Reds

+Divisional

 Detroit Tigers

 The Guardians share a rivalry with the Detroit Tigers fueled by geographic proximity between the two cities, and elements from the intense rivalry between Michigan and Ohio State.
 The rivalry with came to a head on August 7, 2013, with the teams first and second in the AL Central standings.
 Many Tigers fans who made the short trip to Cleveland started a "Let's go Tigers!" chant while the game was tied in the nith inning.
 Cleveland fans countered with a "Detroit's bankrupt!" chant, in reference to the city's 2013 bankruptcy.
 Footage of the chants from SportsTime Ohio circulated online, with many baseball fans on social media criticizing Cleveland fans for the chant due to the circumstances of Detroit's financial situation.
 The Tigers ended up defeating Cleveland 6–5 in 14 innings.
 The two teams have played almost evenly over their 125-year history with Detroit holding a narrow 1,168–1,167 lead.
 The teams have met twice in the postseason, with Cleveland winning the 2024 AL Division Series and Detroit winning the 2025 AL Wild Card Series.